6GdmrpHL5MR9sbAH/robloxupdatechecker/README.md

 Copy the bots token by clicking the **Copy** button.

-Then, go to /data/config.json and replace `TOKEN GOES HERE` with the token you copied and then install the packages by using `npm i`.
+Go to /data/config.json then replace `TOKEN GOES HERE` with the token you copied then install the packages by using `npm i`.

 Start the bot by using `node index.js`.